-- Add turkey to pan, skin-side down; increase heat to medium high and cook until well-browned, about 5 minutes.
-Turn to other side and continue to cook, about another 5 minutes, or until browned on both sides.
+- Add turkey to pan, skin-side down; increase heat to medium-high and cook until well-browned, about 5 minutes.
+Turn to the other side and continue to cook, about another 5 minutes, or until browned on both sides.
 Remove from pan and set aside.

-- Add the thyme and apple cider to pan.
-Bring to a boil and stir well, scraping bottom of pan to release brown bits at the bottom of the pan.
+- Add the thyme and apple cider to the pan.
+Bring to a boil and stir well, scraping the bottom of the pan to release brown bits at the bottom of the pan.
 Boil until the cider is reduced by half, about 5 minutes.

 - Add the chicken stock; bring to a boil, then reduce heat to a simmer and add the bacon and turkey.